 Implementing growth initiatives at the desired pace of the market requires rapid learning of new or enhanced skills.
 There can be the potential hiring of new talent to meet additional identified requirements, implementation or upgrades to existing systems.
 There must be an overall willingness to participate and see the process through.

 The competitive landscape is agile and activated to win.
 Your competitors’ capacity to adapt faster and/or grasp new opportunities can directly affect your company’s performance.
 The bottom line is speed wins.

 Growth has a large human component, and this requires leadership, guidance, coaching and motivation.
 Sales teams need to be aligned on the new strategy and embrace the new way of doing things.
-The leadership teams at the national and state level need to embrace and deliver initiatives timely to increase success.
+The leadership teams at the national and state levels need to embrace and deliver initiatives timely to increase success.

 This is the key factor to any successful Growth Leadership.
 The ability to implement timely, consistently and recognise when minor changes are required to adapt to the changing market.
-Sustaining performance through the implementation phases is hard work and where many people lose focus and get diverted by seemingly challenging barriers.
+Sustaining performance through the implementation phases is hard work, and many people lose focus and get diverted by seemingly challenging barriers.
 Through sound measurement and horizon management practices, successful growth leaders steer the company through and ensure the implementation is completed.

 To become a growth company, you require growth leaders in sales and marketing who demonstrate a desire to engage in change and development of themselves and their teams.
-They have an eye on future growth possibilities and a long term view of how to achieve the results.
+They have an eye on future growth possibilities and a long-term view of how to achieve the results.